AjaxGb/LogicCraft/README.md

 function logiccraft:give_me_symbols
 ```

+Subproofs are required for some of the Fitch rules.
+While the
+existing code is designed to allow easy addition of subproofs, they
+haven't actually been added yet.

 ## Rules

-Thus far, the following rules have been implemented:
+All rules that do not require subproofs have been implemented.

 ### AND Intro
 Cite: Two sentences of any kind.